 You may wish to discuss your difficulties with your GP or a member of the Cardiac Rehabilitation team who may refer you to the service.
 You may also refer yourself directly.

 We recommend referral in the first instance via our web page here: NHS Cambridgeshire & Peterborough Talking Therapies

 Alternatively, call our self-referral team on 0300 300 0055 and they will guide you through the process.
 Let them know that you have a cardiac diagnosis.
 The line is open 9am to 5pm, Monday to Friday.

 Emergency contact details

-If you feel you are experiencing a mental health crisis and need access to immediate help, please call our First Response Service on 111 and select option 2.
+If you feel you are experiencing a mental health crisis and need access to immediate help, please call our First Response Service on 111 and select the option for mental health.
 Other crisis numbers are available on our website here: https://www.cpft.nhs.uk/helpinacrisis